What is it?

-RCES may follow corneal trauma or occur in patients who have abnormailities of the cornea such as Map-Dot-Fingerprint or Lattice Corneal Dystrophy.
+RCES may follow corneal trauma or occur in patients who have abnormalities of the cornea such as Map Dot Fingerprint Dystrophy or Lattice Corneal Dystrophy.
 Glancing injuries from fingernails, paper and vegetation are common causes.
 Erosions are more common in patients with diabetes.

 Corneal erosions that follow trauma may occur a few days or several months after the injury.
 Erosions are very painful and the affected eye is usually sore, watery and sensitive to light.
 Erosions heal more slowly than normal abrasions so symptoms may take several days to settle.